 After we formally raise the matter with Mrs J, we receive a request from her solicitors to stay our investigation pending the outcome of the police investigation or any subsequent prosecution.
 They say that there is an almost complete overlap between what we have asked Mrs J in our enquiries and what is anticipated will form any eventual police prosecution.
 The police, however, have no objection to us continuing with our investigation.
 We are aware that Mrs J has not been charged or interviewed by the police at this time and that their investigation is potentially a long running one.
 It is also uncertain at this point whether she will face charges.

-In all cases we will review our decision to continue with our work when appropriate, such as when a regulated person tells us that they have been charged with a criminal offence or a trial date has been set, we will make a decision about how best to proceed at that stage.
+We will continually assess our investigation as things progress.
+For example, if a regulated person tells us that they have been charged with a criminal offence or a trial date has been set, we will make a decision about how best to proceed at that stage.

 Relying on outcomes from concluded parallel proceedings in our work